-In the consolidated financial statements, financial instruments should be classified as equity or liability reflecting the substance of the transaction, also known as the 'substance over form' principle.
-In the company-only financial statements, it is also permitted to classify financial instruments as equity or liability based on the legal form.
+In consolidated financial statements, financial instruments should be classified as equity or liability reflecting the substance of the transaction, also known as the 'substance over form' principle.
+In company-only financial statements, it is also permitted to classify financial instruments as equity or liability based on the legal form.
 This may result in a difference between the equity included in the company-only and consolidated financial statements (see also DASB Statement 2023-4).

-The standards for the classification have changed in two respects:
+The standards for the classification have changed in the DAS for medium sized and large entities in two respects:

-- 1. for classification in accordance with the substance of the transaction: clarifying what should be understood as "profit-dependent distributions" for instruments to be classified as equity.
-This issue often arises with preference shares; and - 2. for classification based on legal form: clarification of how instruments should be presented as equity if those instruments would classify as liability based on the substance of the transaction.
+1.for classification in accordance with the substance of the transaction: clarifying what should be understood as "profit-dependent distributions" for instruments to be classified as equity.
+This issue often arises with preference shares; and 2.for classification based on legal form: clarification of how instruments should be presented as equity if those instruments would classify as liability based on the substance of the transaction.